-I could eat these all day long.
-Tart and sweet with a nutty crunchy base — these Raspberry Hazelnut Bars are seriously delicious.
-They are a perfect afternoon snack on their own with a cup of tea, and make a great dessert topped ‘à la mode’ with a little scoop of good vanilla ice cream.
-These little delights pack phytonutrients, fiber, and taste.
-Who could ask for more?
+Tart and sweet with a nutty crunchy base — we could eat these all day long.
+They are a perfect afternoon snack with a cup of tea and make a great dessert topped à... la mode with a little scoop of good vanilla ice cream or Greek yogurt.
+These little delights pack flavor, phytonutrients, and are a good source of fiber.

 You can make these bars with blackberries or blueberries too.
 They won’t have the tart bite of raspberries, but they will be sweetly delicious in their own way.